100% Honest Weight Training, Nutrition, Sportswear & Wellbeing

 After I took them out and turned them off for about an hour they were fine.
 But still, not a good idea.

-I definitely would not recommend wearing these in the sauna or the steam room for that matter.
-I feel like you may get away with it for a few times, but the components are not designed to work optimally at sauna temperatures.
+I definitely would not recommend wearing these in a sauna or a steam room.
+I feel like you may get away with it a few times, but the components are not designed to work optimally at high temperatures.

 I’ve never really been a fan of wearing headphones in the shower, I know some people do and I know that a lot of headphones today have waterproof ability, but It’s not something I personally do.
 I personally prefer to use a wireless speaker.